Prediabetes Diet Plan [+Sample Diet Plan Included]

 Hydrate, Hydrate, Hydrate!

 When you're dehydrated, it can increase the glucose concentration in your blood.
-This study links dehydration with glucose dysregulation in normal healthy adults, for example.
+A study links dehydration with glucose dysregulation in normal healthy adults, for example.

-Some research also indicates chronic low water intake can increase the risk of elevated blood sugar and possibly even diabetes.
+Some research also indicates that chronic low water intake can increase the risk of elevated glucose and possibly even diabetes.
 So, staying hydrated can be critical with or without prediabetes.

 The daily fluid requirement is probably more than the eight-glass recommendation you've likely heard.
 And your need for fluid also increases if you live in hot and humid environments.
-According to US National Academies of Science, Engineering, and Medicine recommendations, men require 15.5 cups of fluid daily, and women need 11.5 cups.
+According to Mayo Clinic recommendations, men require 15.5 cups of fluid daily, and women need 11.5 cups.

 If you like carbonated beverages, try seltzer water.
 While tea and coffee contain fluids, caffeinated drinks can also be considered a diuretic, increasing urination.